monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 *   Must be production ready, i.e. mature and preferably more that one maintainer.
 *   Must have a license that is permissive of commercial usage and embedding.

 A secondary objective is to find an embeddable scripting language.
-If the language could work as both a native scripting language and an embeddedable scripting language, it would be preferable.
+If the language could work as both a native scripting language and an embeddable scripting language, it would be preferable.
 It must embed into a C/C++ ecosystem.

 ## 2. Not Meeting Criterias